 The radial arm saw can also create a greater variety of cuts, including identical compound cuts and angled cuts, while the limits of miter saw are typically less than four cuts.

-A favorite tool for demolition work, the reciprocating saw can dismantle walls and cut beneath wood joints.
-Reciprocating saws require minimal physical effort and get your job done promptly.
+A favorite tool for demolition work, the reciprocating saw can dismantle drywall and battens, and cut beneath wood joints with relative ease.

 Additionally, any residual sawdust from working with these saws gets blown away by a small plastic tube.
 This feature grants you an unobscured view of your cut line.

 Table saws come complete with high-speed motors mounted beneath their flat tables.
 If you need to adjust your cut’s depth, the blades will rise up and out of your table bed accordingly.